 The Visitors' Service cannot currently guarantee that its daily tours for walk-in visitors will take place on time.
 The Visitors' Service may also need to close ahead of the times indicated below.
 We apologize for any inconvenience caused.

-Be one of the 115,000 visitors who take the tour of the Palais des Nations each year.
-Our tours are available in more than 15 languages and last for one hour.
+Be one of the 120,000 visitors who take the tour of the Palais des Nations each year and learn about the United Nations and the United Nations in Geneva.
+Our tours are available in 12 languages and last for 45 minutes to one hour.
 Please check with us for languages other than English and French.

 - The Human Rights and Alliance of Civilizations Room, decorated by famous artist Miquel Barcelò.

 - The Salle des Pas Perdus, from which you can see the Armillary Sphere and the monument commemorating the conquest of outer space.